ec-council-learning/Alpine-Linux-for-Starters/README.md

 ## Understanding Kubernetes

 Kubernetes is an orchestration tool that allows you to divide your container workloads into pods.
 Instead of having one big container that runs all of the services that your app needs, you can install each service into a different pod.
 This allows you to more easily scale out your application across a network, and to more easily keep the everything updated.
 Instead of having to rebuild everything in order to update just one service, you can just update that one service and leave everything else alone.
-Kubernetes also allows you to create pod cluster with replica pods, which provides fault tolerance and an easy way to update your app without having to take the app offline.
+Kubernetes also allows you to create pod clusters with replica pods, which provides fault tolerance and an easy way to update your app without having to take the app offline.

-Before you can install Kubernetes on your Ubuntu Server virtual machine, you'll need to edit the user@.service unit file.
+Before you can install Kubernetes on your Ubuntu Server virtual machine, you'll need to edit the `user@.service` unit file.
 Open the file in your editor like this:

 ```
 sudo systemctl edit --full user@.service